icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Learning to Code
 Resources for planners learning coding and urban informatics.
 - [Urban Informatics & Visualization-Berkeley](https://github.com/waddell/urban-informatics-and-visualization) - Urban Informatics and Visualization (UC Berkeley CP255) Class Jupyter Noteboom examples.
 Provides various resources to applied Python in planning contexts.
+- [Esri's Python For Everyone](https://www.esri.com/training/catalog/57630436851d31e02a43f13c/python-for-everyone/) - This course provides the building blocks you need to use Python.
+You will create and run scripts using these building blocks, and you can apply them directly inside ArcGIS and to your own workflows.
 - [Coding for Planners: Up and Running with Python](https://courses.planetizen.com/course/coding-for-planners-python) - Planetizen course teaching basics of Python with planning applications through 10 video lessons.
 Monthly subscription required.

 ## Platforms and Software Resources